 I had nine months to conduct research and create digital stories on what I learned—little time for a researcher, even littler time for an artist.
 I was driven by a slew of questions: where does trash go?
 Why is plastic everywhere?
 What do people think about waste?
 What really is recycling?
 With few connections and a meek folder of English-language articles on Taiwan and trash, I began a deep dive into the waste world.

 Then came the actual research.
-I walked into government bureaus and corporate offices to talk with people working on waste and green-tech issues.
+I walked straight into government bureaus and corporate offices to talk with people working on waste and green-tech issues.
 I stumbled my way through conversations with random strangers in restaurants who brought their own Tupperware and utensils and memorized how to ask every milk tea barista, “Can you please put my milk tea in my reusable cup?
 I don’t need a discount.
 I want to protect the environment.
 Thank you.”
-(It was the first new phrase I learned in Mandarin.)
+(These were the first new phrases I learned in Mandarin.)

-To supplant my knowledge and improve, I started one-on-one Mandarin classes in a private institution near Guting MRT station, rotating teachers every few days to work on grammar, environmental vocabulary, and basic conversation starters to make things flow (and to make people laugh).
+To supplement my knowledge and improve my skills, I started one-on-one Mandarin classes in a private institution near Guting MRT station, rotating teachers every few days to work on grammar, environmental vocabulary, and basic conversation starters to make things flow (and to make people laugh).
 (I got a lot of props for saying: “只要你有心就可以的!”
-If you have heart, you can do it!)
+Where there’s a will, there’s a way!)
 Constantly humbled by the limits of my own abilities, I attempted to discover my voice in Chinese.
-But fear, especially during the first five months, replaced any semblance of confidence, especially when I tried to order cold matcha lattes (second only to milk tea).
+But fear, especially during the first five months, replaced any semblance of confidence, especially when I tried to order cold matcha lattes (second only to milk tea in my personal ranking).